Naida1710/simple_baby_tracker/README.md

 It automatically computes baby age in months from date of birth.
 It saves all this info in the user_info worksheet.
 It ensures all fields are entered correctly before saving, prompting users to correct mistakes.
-Each input field clearly displays instructions including options to quit ('q') or go back ('b'), allowing flexible and error-tolerant data entry.
+Users can quit or go back at any point during data entry, except at the very first prompt (the username input), where going back is not applicable since it is the start of the interaction.
 After completing the registration process, users receive an explicit success message (✅ Registration successful!) confirming their profile has been created.
 This feedback reassures users that their information was saved correctly and they can proceed confidently to log in or add more data.